Be the best you can be.

 Children receive merit stickers for excellent learning behaviour and pupils are awarded Woodfield Superstar and Woodfield Ambassador certificates at Friday's Success Assembly.

 Our three school rules are designed to be memorable and to promote positive behaviours - both socially and academically.
 The rules are displayed around the school and are constantly reinforced.

 Poor behaviour is first reprimanded quietly and individually.
 Repetition is accompanied by loss of privileges, depending on what is most effective with the child.
 Persistent bad behaviour is treated by asking parents to come to discuss the problem, with a view to agreeing plans to effect improvement.
 We have a clear reward and sanction system in place.

-We promote the development of self esteem, offering support to children who need it through our Learning Mentor.
+We promote the development of self esteem, offering support to children who need it through our Family Support.
 Our House Point System develops the sense of responsibility across the school.

 We take bullying of any kind very seriously.
 School should be a place where children can feel safe and secure.

 Our key message to children is that everyone in school should feel happy and safe.
 If this is jeopardised by an individual, then agreed sanctions are followed.